 In our Peak Load Contribution blog, we discussed peak load contribution (PLC) and how it affects your electricity supply rate.
-At the end of the blog, we mentioned options to lower your capacity costs by lowering your PLC.
+At the end of the blog, we described options to lower your capacity costs by lowering your PLC.
 Now we would like to delve into one of these in particular, Demand Management, as well as a revenue generating alternative, Demand Response (DR).

 Once a customer is in a capacity pass-through product, they must obtain an interval meter to allow the utility company to monitor their demand on an hourly basis.
 This meter will detail any curtailment performed during the peak hours.
 The cost of these meters will vary by utility region, so it is important to contact your utility company to learn more.